talkable/talkable-docs/source/integration/custom/integration_components.rst

    - (optional) Shipping Address for additional fraud protection.
    - (optional) Shopping cart line items.
 This is only necessary if segmenting based on cart contents.

-3. In case your business has 1-time purchases and subscription model, or you are in SaaS business we recommend integrating through Events. :ref:`Learn more <advanced_features/events>`.
+3. In case your business has one-time purchases and subscription model, or you are in SaaS business we recommend integrating through Events. :ref:`Learn more <advanced_features/events>`.

 4. :ref:`Advocate Landing Page <integration/custom/integration_components/advocate_landing_page>`.